 For Vietnamese workers working and studying in Korea, the Prime Minister hopes that the time living and working in Korea will be unforgettable memories; Vietnamese workers will take advantage of this valuable opportunity to improve their knowledge, skills, experience, understanding of local culture and laws, learn the serious and professional working style and attitude of Korean people so that when they return to Vietnam, they will become good businessmen, skilled workers, and exemplary citizens contributing to the development of their homeland and country as well as the good relationship between Vietnam and Korea.

-With the high determination and great efforts of both sides, on the basis of the Vietnam - Korea Comprehensive Strategic Partnership, the Prime Minister believes that economic and labor cooperation will continue to be an important pillar in the bilateral relationship, and at the same time a driving force to bring the relationship between the two countries to new heights for common prosperity.
+With the high determination and great efforts of both sides, on the foundation of the Vietnam - Korea Comprehensive Strategic Partnership, the Prime Minister believes that economic and labor cooperation will continue to be an important pillar in the bilateral relationship, and at the same time a driving force to bring the relationship between the two countries to new heights for common prosperity.

 On the same day in Seoul, Prime Minister Pham Minh Chinh had a discussion with Korean experts and scientists in the fields of semiconductors and artificial intelligence.
-The Prime Minister hoped that Korean experts and scientists would share their experiences and knowledge to help Vietnam's semiconductor and artificial intelligence industries develop quickly and sustainably.
+The Prime Minister hoped that Korean experts and scientists would share their experiences and knowledge to help Vietnam's semiconductor and artificial intelligence industries develop rapidly and sustainably.

 The Prime Minister asked Korean experts and scientists to continue contributing ideas to help Vietnam build strategies and preferential policies that are competitive enough to attract investment and human resources; develop infrastructure for the semiconductor, artificial intelligence and related industries; cooperate in training high-quality human resources, improve smart governance capacity; mobilize resources including state resources, public-private partnerships, and preferential loans to develop the semiconductor and artificial intelligence industries; develop the semiconductor and artificial intelligence ecosystem, in which application in people's health care is one of the priorities that need breakthroughs.